Active-CSS/active-css/README.md

 Want to see it work?
 Go to [the website](https://activecss.org).

-You'll notice that the syntax looks like CSS.
-There are lots of features in Active CSS.
-It is truly epic!
-You can even use it embedded like CSS, in a special style tag!

 It puts the fun back into functionality!
 Yeah, sorry about that.

 ### License